HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

   sql_file="resource_weights.sql"
 ) }}

+Nuxt.js has the highest value at 645Kb.
+Then Hugo, 522Kb.
+Next.js and Gatsby almost the same, 465Kb and 545Kb.
+Jekyll has the lowest value at 295Kb.

 #### Images format adoption

-Images, one of the bottlenecks of good User Experience (UX).
-If they are huge sizes the user waits a long time for the image to be delivered.
-It leads to content jumps and other different problems.
+Images are one of the bottlenecks of good User Experience (UX).
+If they are large, then the user has to wait for a long time for the image to be delivered.
+It can lead to layout shifts and other problems.

-As one of the newer generation of image formats, <a hreflang="en" href="https://developers.google.com/speed/webp/">WebP</a> has 17% of usage among Jamstack sites.

-Still, the most used is JPEG at 29% and GIF at 27%.
-SVG is used on 19% of webpages.

-{# TODO That seems really high for GIF!
-Is it accurate?
-Any thoughts why? #}

-Compared to [last year's results](../2020/jamstack#image-formats), when WebP had only 3%, we can say it's a great improvement over one year.

 {{ figure_markup(
   image="image-adoption.png",